sunzj/Way_of_Downgrade_BOSE_QC35ii/README.md

 BOSE lost customers' trust and breaken customers' hearts.Force their customer take high risk to do such "downgrade".

-Some of the complains from `https://community.bose.com/t5/Around-On-Ear-Headphones/Bose-QC-35-ii-firmware-4-5-2/td-p/213820`
+Some of the complains from [BOSE Community](https://community.bose.com/t5/Around-On-Ear-Headphones/Bose-QC-35-ii-firmware-4-5-2/td-p/213820)

 ```
 Either we're all going mad, and the tests by that site that measured the change in the ANC are a figment of our imagination。